 Title image: one of my favourite quotes from Arnold 2006

 I’m working on writing up a publication about this so right now I’m just going to give a quick overview of the connnection between pseudoarchaeology and the attempted coup.
 Remember, connections are not causation.
 I’m talking about connections, not causation.
 I’m also going to be more vague than usual regarding hyperlinks, because I read a lot of awful sites for information and I refuse to drive traffic to them.
-My planned article is going to include the Nashville bombing on December 25, 2020 (you can read a little bit about why I’m interested in that event on my post about my Canadian beliefs survey) but for the purpose of this post I’m going to keep my attention on the attempted coup.
+My planned article is going to include the Nashville bombing on December 25, 2020, as David Icke has connected pseudoarchaeological beliefs to his alien-reptilian version of the New World Order conspiracy theory that Anthony Warner believed in, but for the purpose of this post I’m going to keep my attention on the insurrection.
 Furthermore, I’m going to focus my conversations largely on one man, who is a fair representation of the conspirituality of the QAnon conspiracy movement as a whole – Jacob Chansley (aka Jake Angeli, aka YellowstoneWolf, aka QAnon Shaman).
 If you’re unfamiliar with the term conspirituality, this basically refers to the blending of spiritualism with conspiracy theories.
-You’ll recognize Chansley from photos as he became a popular figure in the coup thanks to the bold Norse-inspired tattoos covering his arms and torso and the misappropriated First Nations headdress he wore.
+You’ll recognize Chansley from photos as he became a popular figure in the insurrection thanks to the bold Norse-inspired tattoos covering his arms and torso and the misappropriated First Nations headdress he wore.
 And let’s be very clear about that – it is, in fact, misappropriated First Nations regalia he wears, it is not a Viking hat (too many people are mistakenly conflating the Norse tattoos to popular, but incorrect, media depictions of horned Viking helmets).
 In a 2020 interview at an event in Arizona he even identified it himself as being inspired by First Nations.
 It’s not Viking.

 I’m in the process of transcribing several of Chansley’s online videos and the influence of the occult and pseudoarchaeology in his beliefs are overwhelming.
 Which makes sense, because pseudoarchaeology and the occult have strong connections to the QAnon movement.
 In fact, if you look at the network map of conspiracies, it starts with Atlantis and winds its way into Q. Anyway, Chansley had posted several videos online, each focused on a slightly different part of the Q map, but a significant portion of which involved the overlap of the pink and the green – antiquity and extraterrestrials.
 One of Chansley’s videos in particular, posted online in late December 2020, gives an interesting overall look at his beliefs.
 That’s the video I’ve been working on transcribing the most closely, and that’s the video I want to talk a little bit about right now.